-- 1. Extracurricular activities means student activities or organizations which are supervised or administered by the school district, which do not count toward graduation or advancement between grades, and in which participation is not otherwise required by the school district; - 2.
-Post-secondary education costs means tuition and other fees associated with obtaining credit from a post-secondary educational institution.
+- 1. "Extracurricular activities" means student activities or organizations which are supervised or administered by the school district, which do not count toward graduation or advancement between grades, and in which participation is not otherwise required by the school district; - 2.
+"Post-secondary education cost" means tuition and other fees associated with obtaining credit from a post-secondary educational institution.